-The Chic Chocs, a narrow mountain range that forms the northern extension of the Appalachians are located inland on Quebec’s Gaspé Peninsula in Gaspé National Park.
-There are 25 peaks in the range over 1000 metres high, but only two are of interest to me – Le Mont-Jacques-Cartier and Le Mont Albert.
+What an unexpected treat the Le Mont Albert hike in the Chic Choc Mountains of Quebec turned out to be.
+The Chic Chocs, a narrow mountain range that forms the northern extension of the Appalachians, are located inland on Quebec’s Gaspé Peninsula in Gaspé National Park.
+There are 25 peaks in the Chic Choc Mountain range over 1,000 metres high, but only two were of interest to me – Le Mont-Jacques-Cartier and Le Mont Albert.

-Le Mont-Jacques-Cartier has a certain appeal.
+Le Mont-Jacques-Cartier has a certain appeal

-The trail to the summit is only open from June 24th until September 30th and you can only hike between 10 am and 4 pm.
-Another off-putting factor is the fact you must take a shuttle to the trailhead, and that’s at least a 40 minute drive from the Visitor’s Center.
+The trail to the summit is only open from June 24th until September 30th and you can only hike between 10 AM and 4 PM.
+Another off-putting factor is the fact you must take a shuttle to the trailhead, and that’s at least a 40-minute drive from the Visitor’s Center.

 And I don’t!

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you very much for your support.

 There are two options depending on when you plan to do the Mont Albert hike.

 The first option – in place from June 11 – October 10, 2023 – is an 11.4 km out and back hike to the summit of Mont Albert with 850 metres of elevation gain.

 The second option, available from July 1 – October 10, 2023 is a 17.4 km loop hike with 850 m of elevation gain that can take anywhere from 6 – 8 hours.

 Both hikes would be considered difficult.
 I think the second option is the more interesting one.